paulthebaker/paulthebaker.github.io/_posts/2018-09-07-bayes-fit-line.md

 ## Bayes Factor
 The Bayes factor is the ratio of the evidences for the two models.
-If we have no a priori preference for one model over the other the Bayes factor is equivalent to the betting odds.
+If we have no a priori preference for one model over the other, the Bayes factor is equivalent to the betting odds.
 From the odds we can compute the relative probability for each model.

 ```python